yTax/Snapchat-Username-Checker/README.md

 - Running large lists with poor proxies may significantly slow down checks.
 - Concurrency isn't implemented yet.
 - The proxy validator is abysmally, concurrency needs to be implemented here asap.
+- The program sometimes will enter an infinite loop or really long loop if all of your proxies suddenly die.

 ---